 All non-cash gifts that are not immediately sellable must be properly substantiated and appraised at fair value by the donor and at the donor’s expense.

 BCC will acknowledge all gifts in accordance with IRS guidelines.
-For gifts where the donor received goods or services in return (e.g. attended an event) their gift acknowledgement letter will indicate the value of the goods or services provided and the net charitable donation amount.
+For gifts where the donor received goods or services in return (e.g., attended an event), their gift acknowledgment letter will indicate the value of the goods or services provided and the net charitable donation amount.